 CO-County/Parish.
-An organized local government authorized in a state's constitution and statutes and established to provide general government.
+An organized local government

+general government for a specific concentration of population authorized in a state's constitution and statutes and established to provide general government.

 LD-Library District.
 A library district is a local entity other than a county, municipality, township, or school district that is authorized by state law to establish and operate a public library as defined by FSCS.
 It has sufficient administrative and fiscal autonomy to qualify as a separate government.
 Fiscal autonomy requires support from local taxation dedicated to library purposes (e.g., a library tax).